OdysseasKr/online-nilm/README.md

 ## The networks
 In each folder you can find a README with instructions on how to run the experiments.
 For every network you will find 4 Python files:

-- experiment.py: Contains the code for running the experiment.
+- experiment.py: Code for running the experiment.
 Each experiment includes training and evaluating the network.
 - gen.py: Downloads all necessary resources and generates a trainset and a testset.
-- model.py: Contains the network architecture.
+- model.py: The network architecture.
-- metrics.py: Contains the metrics used to evaluate the network.
+- metrics.py: The metrics used to evaluate the network.

 The experiments are available for the following appliances from the UKDALE dataset:
 - Dishwasher